7 festive things to do for Christmas in Seattle

 This post may contain affiliate links.
 Please read disclosure.
 Thank you for your support.

 Seattle sparkles during the holiday season.
 Whether you’re up for an action-packed day trip or a long weekend in the Emerald City, there are so many things to do for Christmas in Seattle, Washington, with kids or without.
 Seattle is just a 2+ hour drive from Vancouver, British Columbia, and a 3+ hour drive from Portland, Oregon, and has great hotels, restaurants, spas, and holiday attractions.
-And let’s not forget those shopping opportunities (Hello Nordstrom!
-HELLO Nordstrom Rack!).
-These 7 Seattle Christmas events are a great way to get out during the holidays to enjoy this lively west coast city or find some quality family time, before the seasonal madness begins.
+These 7 Seattle Christmas events are a great way to enjoy this lively west coast city during the holidays.

 things to do for christmas in seattle